No more homeless pets is our goal and our passion.

 To get to No More Homeless Pets, we focus on spay/neuter, pet adoption and pet wellness care.

 To adopt out every dog and cat, every person would have to own 21 cats and 7 dogs.
 That simply isn’t feasible so aggressive spay/neuter programs are the answer.
-Over 40, 000 cats and dogs are killed every year in Michigan shelters.
+Nearly 27,000 cats and dogs are killed every year in Michigan shelters.
 Across the nation, cats and dogs don’t make it out alive.
 We will never shelter our way out of pet homelessness!

 On average a sterilization costs $50, while adopting out a pet is around $500.
 To shelter a pet, that cost sky rockets to $5000.
 It is clear that building more shelters is not going to solve this problem.
 Spay/neuter is the most cost effective and quickest way to reach a day when there are no more homeless pets.